charliemeyer2000/second-year/sde/notes/midterm1/notes.md

         * `public` and NOT STATIC.
         * return `void`
         * take in no arguments.
+    * `@BeforeEach` and `@AfterEach` - methods that run before and after each test.
+These are effecitvely "setup" and "teardown" methods.
     * Assertions:
         * AssertEquals:
             * asserts two things are equal. - `assertEquals(Object expected, Object actual,)`